tock/tock/doc/reference/trd-appid.md

 The `Rsa3072Key` type has a data of length of 768 bytes.
 It contains a public 3072-bit RSA key (384 bytes), followed by a 384-byte PKCS#1 v1.5 signature using SHA512 (`CKM_SHA512_RSA_PKCS`).
-It does not contain a public exponnent: the Process Checker is responsible for storing the public exponent for any key it recognizes.
+It does not contain a public exponent: the Process Checker is responsible for storing the public exponent for any key it recognizes.

 The `Rsa4096Key` type has a data of length of 1024 bytes.
 It contains